 Figure 1.
-Age-standardised rate per 100,000 people of deaths by suicide, National, Gold Coast including SA3 regions, 2014-2018
+Age-standardised rate per 100,000 people of deaths by suicide, Gold Coast SA3 regions, 2015-19

-Source.
-Deaths in Australia/Grim MORT Books, Australian Institute of Health and Welfare, 2020
+Source: Deaths in Australia/Grim MORT Books, Australian Institute of Health and Welfare, 2020

-Table two identifies the number of deaths by suicide on the Gold Coast including Statistical Area Level 3 (SA3) regions between 2014 and 2018.
-SA3 regions in the northern corridor of the Gold Coast had the highest number of suspected suicides in the period.
+Table 2 shows the number of deaths by suicide across Gold Coast SA3 regions between 2015 and 2019, identifying the northern corridor of the Gold Coast as having the highest number of suspected suicides.